nodejs/node-v0.x-archive/doc/Minus-X-Switch-Proposal.md

 The remaining problem is to ignore the preamble, and parse the script as a valid javascript file.
 An example preamble is reproduced below.

+    $ cat preamble.js
     #!/usr/bin/env bash
     exec /usr/bin/env node -x --harmony --harmony_typeof -- $0 "$@"
     #!node
     // javascript beginning here

+To preserve line numbering, the implementation will replace each line up to and including the '#!node' line with a single newline.

 ## Command Line Option